neondatabase/website/content/docs/reference/cli-completion.md

 neonctl completion
 ```

-The command outputs the following completion script with installation instructions:S
+The command outputs the following completion script with installation instructions:

 ```text
 ###-begin-neonctl-completions-###